DNV RP-C201 Plate/Stiffener Buckling (2010)

 Note: For x and y directions only compression (negative) stresses are used in calculations.
 Positive stress is ignored and set to 0.
 For shear (xy) direction positive and negative stresses are used.

-Stress Conversion.
-Plate buckling check requires verifying stresses into the plate direction (direction of the longest plate edge).
-Element Sx stress will be translated into the plate length direction, element Sy into the width direction.
+Plate buckling check requires to verify stresses into the plate direction (direction of longest plate edge).
+Element Sx stress will be translated into plate length direction, element Sy into the width direction.

 Example: A Plate with 2 properties 0.01 and 0.02 thicknesses.
 The left picture displays the property labels with property thicknesses and the right one presents plate buckling plot of thickness parameter:

 The design buckling resistance of an unstiffened plate under longitudinal compression force may be calculated as:

 t = plate thickness

 The resistance of the plate is satisfactory when:

 The design buckling resistance of a plate under transverse compression force may be found from the following formulas: